 Summer travel means crowds and all too often crowds of the worst kinds of travelers–the ugly Americans, the whining children, the skimpy-swimsuit wearers, the people with the cameras that always gets in our way.
-Here are the 10 worst summer travelers.
+Here are the 10 worst travelers you’ll see this summer.
 See their travel failures and vote in our poll below for the worst offender.

 The Fanny-Pack Tourist